A woman sitting on her couch while on a video call with a physician.

 Mammograms, blood work, urinalysis, vision exams, procedures and vaccines for shingles, flu, tetanus and other diseases also must be done in person.
 And new doctors most likely will want to see you in their clinic for your first physical or specialty appointment.

-Do a trial run before your session to make sure your Internet is working that day and you have the correct link to your doctor’s platform.
-Choose a setting that is well lit, quiet and provides privacy and no distractions—not an office cubicle or your car, Dr. Walsh says.
+Don’t worry if you’re not tech-savvy.
+Your doctor’s staff can guide you on how to set up a virtual visit.
+Do a trial run before your session to make sure your internet is working that day and you have the correct link to your doctor’s platform.
+Choose a setting that is well lit, quiet and provides privacy and no distractions—avoid an office cubicle or your car, Dr. Walsh says.

-Five.
-You'll get the best results, if you come prepared.
+You'll get the best results if you come prepared.

 Just as you should before an office visit, jot down questions you’d like answered, along with a list of your prescription drugs and over-the-counter medicines and supplements, including dosages.
 It also helps to have a family health history, as well as dates for your previous surgeries or hospitalizations.
 “That way you get the most out of the appointment,” he says.

-Your health care provider can alert you to data you should collect in advance.
-Helpful are a thermometer and tools you already use for a chronic condition, such as a blood glucose meter for diabetes and a blood pressure cuff for hypertension.
+Your health care provider can alert you which data you should collect in advance.
+It’s helpful to have tools such as a thermometer and others you already use for a chronic condition, such as a blood glucose meter for diabetes and a blood pressure cuff for hypertension.

 Sign up to receive the latest articles in your inbox.